morouter/luci-app-oplist/README.md

 ## ⚖️ License
 > This application by [Mo Public License](https://github.com/mokanove/mokanove/blob/main/docs/license.md)
 >
-> We have included the OpenList binary, which is developed by OpenListTeam and based on the AGPL-3.0 open source.
+> We have included the OpenList binary, which is developed by OpenListTeam and based on the AGPL-3.0 open source.[This OpenList](https://github.com/OpenListTeam/OpenList)
 >
 > The log shows a partial quote: <https://github.com/Internet1235/luci-app-openlist/blob/main/luci-app-openlist/htdocs/luci-static/resources/view/openlist/log.js> With Apache-2.0 License